veraison/docs/demo/psa/prov-verif-e2e/README.md

 Go back to shell-1, used for Creation of PSA Endorsements

-Ensure that you are under docs/demo/psa/prov-verif-e2e directory, otherwise, execute the command:
+Ensure that you are under docs/demo/psa/prov-verif-e2e directory:

 ```shell
 cd ${TOPDIR}/docs/demo/psa/prov-verif-e2e